2023 Most Popular Civil Engineering Doctor's Degree Schools in Massachusetts

 Women make up 29% of the civil eng majors at the school.

-A rank of #3 on this year’s list means Tufts University is a great place for civil engineering students working on their doctor’s degree.
-Located in the suburb of Medford, Tufts is a private not-for-profit college with a large student population.
+Out of the 6 schools in Massachusetts that were part of this year’s ranking, Tufts University landed the # 3 spot on the list.
+Located in the large suburb of Medford, Tufts is a private not-for-profit school with a fairly large student population.

 About 60% of the students majoring in civil eng at the school are women while 40% are male.